ArctosDB/documentation-wiki/_how_to/how-to-search-transactions.markdown

 # How to Search Transactions

-Transactions are Loans, Accessions, and Borrows.
+Transactions are Loans, Accessions, Permits, and Borrows.
 All may be accessed via one Arctos form.

 ## General Search